neolink557/platzi_clon_app/README.md

 ## The Creation Process

-I began this app from scratch and I first take some screenshots of the official app and begin to analyze the components from each layout that I was going create
+I began this app from scratch, I first took some screenshots of the official app and began to analyze the components from each layout that I was going to create.

 ![WhatsApp Image 2022-03-20 at 9 27 57 PM](https://user-images.githubusercontent.com/41975283/159197963-eb8d292b-ea61-45d1-856d-e0cdaed7d14a.jpeg)

-After that I began to think what design pattern I was going to use, I was chosen the MVVM because is the recommended design pattern by google and it gives me the possibility to reutilize code and use coroutines in a more comfortable way.
+After that I began to think about what design pattern I was going to use, I chose the MVVM because is the recommended design pattern by Google and it gives me the possibility to reutilize code and use coroutines in a more comfortable way.

-For the dependency injection I choose Dagger Hilt because i'm more familiar with it than with koin.
+For the dependency injection I chose Dagger Hilt because I'm more familiar with it than with koin.

-The most funny part of creating this project was use the firebase real time database because i'm familiar with consume APIs but I don't create the APIs often.
-For this project I was populate the data in the firebase database and get the json that the app will consume.
-The app gets the information of the Achievements,Lessons,Paths and podcasts from here
+The funniest part of creating this project was using the firebase real time database because I'm familiarized with consume APIs but I don't create the APIs often.
+For this project I populated the data in the firebase database and got the json that the app would consume.
+The app gets the information of the achievements, lessons, paths and podcasts from here:

 ![image](https://user-images.githubusercontent.com/41975283/159198703-2ccc9242-fddc-4983-b9d4-da9a093e1054.png)